siddharthashok/Site-Launch-Checklist/README.md

 - [ ] Displays & functions correctly in Chrome (Android – Tablet)
 - [ ] Displays & functions correctly on large resolutions

+### Accessibility

+- [ ] Color Contrast is good (WCAG 2.0)
+- [ ] WAI-ARIA roles are used
+- [ ] Usage of accessible elements like nav, footer, aside
+- [ ] URLs are accessible
+- [ ] Keyboard accessibility is available
+- [ ] Correct input types are used

+### Security

+- [ ] HTTPS is used on all pages
+- [ ] There is no mixed content on the pages
+- [ ] External plugins and trackings get loaded via HTTPS
+- [ ] Robots.txt is in use
+- [ ] Cross-Site-Scripting is not possible
+- [ ] HSTS Header is set
+- [ ] Content-Security-Policy is set and only allows specific hosts and no inline scripts

 ### Useful links
 - [ ] https://www.letsvalidate.com